 Beginners in SEO may come across the word slug.
-Various articles refer to the post or page slug and the importance of optimizing it for better SEO, but what does this mean?
+Various articles refer to the URL or page slug and the importance of optimizing it for better SEO, but what does this mean?

-In this post, you will learn what is a post slug and why it is very important for SEO.
+In this post, you will learn what a URL slug is and why it is important for SEO.

 What Is a Slug?